msramalho/feup-iart-summary/summary/last_question.md

 [back to index](../README.md)

+## Rules of Conduct
+ * The contributors are sorted by first commit on the question.
+ * The question in each topic are sorted from most recent (newest) to least recent (oldest).
+If same topic and same year, then ascending order of `Question_number`
+ * Answers may be improved
+ * Different answers can be given
+ * If possible upload missing PDFs to the [exams folder](../exames/)
+ * Do not use big headings in answers
+ * Avoid large images to make this printable

 ## Question and Answer Template:
-The contributors are sorted by first commit on the question.

-The question in each topic are sorted from most recent (newest) to least recent (oldest).
-If same topic and same year, then ascending order of `Question_number`

 ```markdown
 ### 20XX/20YY - [Normal|Recurso] - Question_number [pdf](../exames/20XX_N.pdf)